johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-03-03-npmx-with-a-little-help-from-my-friends/index.md

 For the second time I gave Claude Code his marching orders.
 (Sidebar: is Claude a "he"?
 Probably.
 Claude sounds like "a gent" 😅.
 Sorry.)

 This time the approach worked.
-When I typed into the input box now, and 429s happened, I now saw something like this:
+When I typed into the input box and 429s happened, I was presented with something like this:

 ![screenshot of the rate limit message in Google Chrome with 429s visible](screenshot-after-changes.webp)